 Salty Says: This is the

-greatest superhero movie of all time, and I think
+greatest superhero movie of all time, and I think the

-and all the characters' relationships.
+all the characters' relationships.
 It is really nice to see a

 non-white-bro-dominated superhero movie done in a really honest,